papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 - **Private** → A private street doesn’t connect to the highway. 🚧 To access external resources, cars must first pass through a special **toll booth (NAT Gateway)** or utilize **secret tunnels (VPC endpoints)** to reach specific AWS services. 🛣️✨

-> [!TIP]
->
+{{< callout type="note" title="Note" >}}

-> **Why bother with private subnets?**
+**Why bother with private subnets?**

->
-> - Private subnets limit exposure of your temporal workers to the internet.
+- Private subnets limit exposure of your temporal workers to the internet.
-> - Ensures all outbound traffic goes through the Internet Gateway for control and monitoring.
+- Ensures all outbound traffic goes through the Internet Gateway for control and monitoring.
-> - Follows AWS best practices for ECS + Fargate workloads that consume external services.
+- Follows AWS best practices for ECS + Fargate workloads that consume external services.
+{{< /callout >}}

 #### 🚇 VPC Endpoints — The Secret Tunnels